ayush-agarwal-0502/ayush-agarwal-0502/README.md

 Hi, I'm Ayush Agarwal .
 I'm an Electronics Engineering student at IIT BHU Varanasi .

 I am fascinated by technology and love engineering very much .

+- 👀 I’m interested in ...

 I'm intrested in Electronics ( Digital and Analog ) , Mechatronics ( Enthusiastic about designing new inventions ) , Robotics ( Bit of experience in Control theory , Reinforcement
 Learning , robotic kinematics , probablistic robotics each , but like robotics as a whole ) , IoT ( Haven't explored much yet , looking forward to ) and Machine Learning
 ( Particularly basic ML and Computer Vision)

+- Experience

 I have experience in <b> softwares and technologies </b>  like Proteus ( Circuit Designing and Simulation Software ) , EagleCAD ( PCB designing software) , Vivado ( Verilog coding software), Fusion 360 ( CAD Designing Software ) , Arduino , OpenCV (Image processing library ) , PyBullet ( Physics Simulation Software) , ML libraries ( Tensorflow , Pandas , Numpy ,
   MatplotLib , SciKit Learn , XGBoost etc ) , C , Python

+  - 📫 How to reach me ...

   Reach me on my